 It depends on your pain tolerance.
 Just kidding.
 Sorta.
-Obviously, an RV isn’t going to maneuver like a car would, but Class B RVs, in particular, can actually be really enjoyable rides.
+Obviously, a small RV isn’t going to maneuver like a car would, but Class B RVs, in particular, can actually be really enjoyable rides.
 ALWAYS test drive the RV you plan to buy, you might be surprised by the difficulty or ease you have behind the wheel.

 If you’ve driven (and been scared off by) an older RV, know that newer models have really upgraded the quality of ride you get.